 ## code taken from: https://beta.openai.com/docs/guides/embeddings/use-cases def get_embedding(text, model="text-embedding-ada-002"): text = text.replace("\n", " ") return openai.Embedding.create(input = text, model=model)['data']['embedding']

 The script below uses the Pandas apply() method to get text embeddings for the first 42 records from the Airline sentiment dataset, and store them in a new column named ada_embedding.
-As per the API documentation, you can only send 60 requests per minute.
-However, I received an error after 42 requests.
-You can try to add breaks in your code (via Python time.sleep() method) to reduce the number of requests per minute.
+As per the API documentation, you can only send 60 requests per minute so I’ll only make 50 requests here, but you can easily rate limit your requests to get more data.

-Next, we convert the embeddings from the ada_embeddnig column to a list, which we will use as input features for our machine learning.
+Next, we convert the embeddings from the ada_embedding column to a list, which we will use as input features for our machine learning.

 We convert sentiment labels to integers using the LabelEncoder() class from Sklearn’s preprocessing module.

 from sklearn import preprocessing le = preprocessing.LabelEncoder() y = le.fit_transform(dataset['airline_sentiment'])